 Cooperation with others

 The Migration Agency is not only a link in the migration chain – our mission is also to keep that chain intact.
-The Swedish authorities that in various ways are concerned with the migration work are primarily:
+The authorities in Sweden which are affected by migration work in different ways are primarily:

 - the Swedish embassies and consulates abroad, which receive applications for visas, work and residence permits

-- the Police, which has the responsibility for border control and for ensuring that some of those who have not been permitted to stay leave the country
+- the Police, who are responsible for border control and for persons who refuse to leave the country on their own accord

-- the Migration Courts and the Migration Courts of Appeal, where the decisions of the Swedish Migration Agency can be appealed
+- the Migration Courts and the Migration Court of Appeal, where the decisions of the Swedish Migration Agency can be appealed

-- the county councils, in regard to healthcare for asylum-seekers
+- the county councils, in matters concerning healthcare for asylum seekers

-- volunteer organisations and aid agencies, which can provide support for asylum-seekers
+- volunteer organisations and aid agencies, which can provide support for asylum-seekers, among other things

-- the Ombudsman for Children, the county administrative boards, the National Board of Health and Welfare, and Swedish Association of Local Authorities and Regions (SALAR), which all cooperate in the reception of unaccompanied minors.
+- the Ombudsman for Children, the county administrative boards, the National Board of Health and Welfare, and the Swedish Association of Local Authorities and Regions (SKL), which all cooperate in the reception of unaccompanied minors.